-Everything is generated in a Maven project located in directory named acmeconnector.
-The content of the directory is as illustrated in Figure 1.
+All of the above will be generated in a Maven project located in directory named acmeconnector.
+The content of the directory is illustrated in Figure 1.

-Note: in order to create a Funambol 6.5 project, you just need to use -DarchetypeVersion=6.5.2 on the command line.
+Note: In order to create a Funambol 7.0.2 project, you just need to use -DarchetypeVersion=7.0.2 on the command line.
+For a Funambol 6.5 project, use -DarchetypeVersion=6.5.2.